 Unfortunately, the vast majority of public, private, and Christian college boards are not composed of members whose skills are representative of the skills needed to appropriately oversee a college or university.
 For example, TRACS requires that “The institution’s Board, of not less than 5 voting members, is the legally constituted body that holds the institution in trust, has appropriate oversight in matters of policy, operation, and evaluation, and exists without conflicts of interest.”

-When I examine the lists of trustees for the majority of public universities and Christian (TRACS- and ABHE-accredited) schools, they are overwhelmingly comprised of the political appointees and/or “minister next door” types and lack members with higher ed experience (or any experience other than making donations to political campaigns or running a church).
-Christian colleges should have a number of ministers and ecclesiastical members on their board to ensure the institution is following its mission.
+When I examine the lists of trustees for the majority of public universities and Christian (TRACS- and ABHE-accredited) schools, they are overwhelmingly comprised of political appointees and/or “minister next door” types and lack members with higher ed experience (or any experience other than making donations to political campaigns or running a church).
+Christian colleges should have a number of ministers and ecclesiastical members on their boards to ensure the institution is following its mission.
 Still, there are a large number of other skills critical to appropriately oversee an institution, without which both the institution as a whole and its trustees could be at risk should the institution be sued.

-We strongly encourage that institutions’ nominating and governance committees use a “skills matrix,” a tool many boards use to ensure the proper makeup of skills and experience on a board.
+We strongly encourage that institutions’ nominations and governance committees use a “skills matrix,” a tool many boards use to ensure the proper makeup of skills and experience on a board.
 For example, skills such as strategy, business operations, academics, facilities, finance, marketing, fundraising, governance, cybersecurity, and legal/regulatory – all skills necessary to oversee and advise the administration on a proper course of action – are matched to board members to determine what skills a board currently has and what will be needed in the future.
 The nominating/governance committee can then use the information to target prospective members to ensure the board is fully functional.